 3. It negatively impacts small local businesses

-While international trade is a great opportunity for large businesses, the same is not true for small businesses.
 Firstly, because of foreign products in the market, small local businesses may lose their competitiveness.
 Secondly, large companies can expand their territories with international trade, whereas small ones may not have the financial resources to achieve this.
 Lastly, if more foreign competitors enter the local market and provide better products and rates to the consumers, the small local companies may go out of business in the long run.

 4. It makes countries overdependent on others

-As we showed earlier, international trade lets countries specialize in distinct products and export them across the globe.
-When a country imports a lot of specialized products from abroad, it becomes overdependent on others.
 The countries exporting products can dictate prices and the countries importing them have to pay them.
 This is especially true when there is a lack of alternatives, forcing countries to abide by the exporters’ decided prices.
 To clarify, the exporter’s decisions might not be in favor of the importing countries’ national interests.